Brighter Futures Sub Grantee Agencies

-The Foundation for Adolescent Well-Being project at Children's Hospital of Wisconsin Community Services begins with an assessment for each adolescent coming into the child welfare system, as well as for adolescents that have been in care before this project started.
-New in 2018, the project will also accept referrals from other MKE Brighter Futures Initiative projects for youth that have experienced trauma but are not part of the child welfare system.
-Specially trained clinicians provide the evidence-based Trauma-Focused Cognitive Behavioral Therapy that research shows can resolve a broad array of emotional and behavioral challenges associated with complex trauma experiences.
+The Foundation for Adolescent Well-Being project at Children's Hospital of Wisconsin Community Services begins with an assessment for adolescents coming into the child welfare system, as well as for adolescents that have been in care before this project started.
+Specially-trained clinicians provide the evidence-based Trauma-Focused Cognitive Behavioral Therapy that research shows can resolve a broad array of emotional and behavioral challenges associated with complex trauma experiences.

 Pathfinders provides effective interventions that reduce the effects of trauma on youth to improve each young person’s vocational readiness and increase their demonstrated level of self-sufficiency.
 Using evidence-based and evidence-informed approaches, this project reduces trauma-related stress, increases coping mechanisms, reduces the risk of sexual exploitation, reduces dependence on street economies, increases engagement in continuing education and employment, increases housing stability and increases mental health.